zoydtc/zoydtc.github.io/_posts/2026-01-14-building-my-de-portfolio.md

 ## What's Next?
 Next up is **Week 1 of the Zoomcamp**, where I'll be diving into Docker and Terraform to set up my data infrastructure on GCP!

-## What's Next?
-Next up is **Week 1 of the Data Engineering Zoomcamp**, where I'll be diving into Docker and Terraform to set up my data infrastructure on GCP!